RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-4.14.md

 ## Control Statement

-Employ a wireless intrusion detection system to identify rogue wireless devices and to detect attack attempts and potential compromises or breaches to the system.
+The organization employs a wireless intrusion detection system to identify rogue wireless devices and to detect attack attempts and potential compromises/breaches to the information system.

+## Control Objective

+Determine if the organization employs a wireless intrusion detection system to:

+- \[SI-4(14)[1]\] identify rogue wireless devices;

+- \[SI-4(14)[2]\] detect attack attempts to the information system; and

+- \[SI-4(14)[3]\] detect potential compromises/breaches to the information system.

 ## Control guidance

-Wireless signals may radiate beyond organizational facilities.
-Organizations proactively search for unauthorized wireless connections, including the conduct of thorough scans for unauthorized wireless access points.
-Wireless scans are not limited to those areas within facilities containing systems but also include areas outside of facilities to verify that unauthorized wireless access points are not connected to organizational systems.
+Wireless signals may radiate beyond the confines of organization-controlled facilities.
+Organizations proactively search for unauthorized wireless connections including the conduct of thorough scans for unauthorized wireless access points.
+Scans are not limited to those areas within facilities containing information systems, but also include areas outside of facilities as needed, to verify that unauthorized wireless access points are not connected to the systems.

-## Control assessment-objective

-a wireless intrusion detection system is employed to identify rogue wireless devices;
-a wireless intrusion detection system is employed to detect attack attempts on the system;
-a wireless intrusion detection system is employed to detect potential compromises or breaches to the system.